 The Group understands that reducing waste is integral to the Group's goal to reduce its environmental footprint.
 Therefore, the Group puts emphasis on the management of waste generation.
 Non-hazardous waste produced by the Group mainly included paper waste from the Group's day-to-day office operations.
 The paper wastes are collected and centrally processed by the property management company of the Group's office.
+In addition, the Group renovated its new office in January 2024, and the waste generated during the renovation process was collected and disposed of by the renovation contractor.

-Due to the Group's business nature, the generation of hazardous waste such as ink cartridges is minimal and is considered immaterial, the disposal of which is performed by the Group's external printing services supplier.
+Due to the Group's business nature, the generation of hazardous waste such as ink cartridges is minimal and is considered immaterial, the disposal of which is carried out by printing support services provider.

 The Group regularly monitors the consumption volume of paper, toner cartridges and ink cartridges.
 In terms of waste reduction, the Group recognises the importance of raising awareness among employees and encouraging them to take the initiative.
 Relevant newsletters are circulated as guidance to all employees via internal email from time to time.
-The Group has set a target to conduct annual activities such as seminars to enhance awareness and engagement among employees to integrate waste reduction practices into our daily office operation.
-During the Reporting Period, information from the Hong Kong Waste Management Association on waste management as well as upcoming events was circulated to all employees.
-Following the circulation, an internal sharing session was held to advocate such waste reduction practices among employees.
-This target has been achieved during the Reporting Period and will remain as a target for the following year.
+The Group has set objective to conduct annual activities such as seminars to enhance awareness and engagement among employees to integrate waste reduction practices into our daily office operation.
+During the Reporting Period, information from the Hong Kong Waste Management Association on waste management as well as upcoming events were circulated to all employees.
+An internal sharing session was held to advocate such waste reduction practices among employees, indicating the achievement of the current objective set during the Reporting Period.
+In order to ensure the effectiveness of our environmental measures, the Group decided to reset the target for non-hazardous waste, detailed in the section headed "Environmental Targets".
 The Group upholds the principle of "Three Rs" - "Reduce", "Reuse" and "Recycle", so as to consume resources more efficiently and reduce waste production.
 Recycling bins and waste reduction reminders such as posters and signs are placed within office premises.
 Furthermore, the Group has taken the following measures as a bid to reduce paper waste: